MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            web engine.
 Bundling a custom webkit is currently -MWIP-.
 The current testing releases using webview will be maintained.
 As a bonus, the webview edition theorhetically should be compatible with privacy centric webviews like bromite, allowing for a dual layer of protection. **I have not tested this myself, testing is on AOSP's WebView.**.
+          As of 2025, Moonala passes browserleaks.com's content filters and proxy detection, remaining undetected even when using adguard, canvas protection, and header cleaners.

    Q: What do you have implemented for those of us who want to do more with the browser without having to work with the source?<br>
           A: There is a *Custom Extensions & Plugins engine in development*